tblondelle/DataVisualisationProject/README.md

 ## Problem
-Recepies are often represented with a sucessions of several steps in a cooking book.
-However lot of them are not linear, and require several steps to be performed simultaneously.
+Recepies are often represented as a sucessions of several steps in a cooking book.
 In the case of complex recepies, this representation doesn't show which steps can be performed simultaneously.
-We are looking for an alternative way to represent recepies.
+We are looking for an alternative way to represent recepies that shows clearly simultaneous tasks in order to simplify organisation.

-Recepies are not only for cooking.

 ## State of the art

 ## Solution